daniele-athome/game-center-tools/README.md

 Notifications are sent using `notify-send` which must be installed on the system.
 Battery status detection requires a mounted sysfs in `/sys` and `udev` running.

-Run `sudo make install` to install the shell scripts and a systemd unit for the user daemon.
+Run `make && sudo make install` to install the shell scripts and a systemd unit for the user daemon.
 After that, enable it:

 ```shell
 systemctl --user enable --now gamepad-power.service